 Go to Activities > Reimage Devices > Create Answer File.

 Using the Answer File Wizard, select your image source (local network or cloud storage).

 For applications not included in your Windows image, you can choose to install them post-image via Application Packs.
-Application Packs allow you to automate the deployment of individual applications, patches, or tasks.
-You can download pre-built Application Packs or create your own.
+You can download prebuilt Application Packs or create your own.

 Within the wizard, advanced options include setting default Windows settings, disk options, and running custom scripts.
-Refer to our user guide for more information.
+(Check out our user guide for more information.)

 Include the SmartDeploy client in your answer file.
-If you install the client on the endpoint machine, it’ll also show up under Computer Management in the SmartDeploy console.
+If you install the client on the target computer, it’ll also show up under Computer Management in the SmartDeploy console.

-* By default, answer files are fully unattended with the option to select light-touch deployment.
+You can create an answer file with the Answer File Wizard in SmartDeploy that can be used to automate future deployments (attended or unattended).
+By default, SmartDeploy answer files are fully unattended with the option to select light-touch deployment.

 5. Create boot or deployment media